Compiled for OzSportsHistory by Brian Membrey

 Of course, if there was a penny left over after devouring the scalding-

-Circa 1955, a new fish and chip opened on the eastern side about six doors south of Bell Street.
-I thought it was operated by the Kambouris family, perhaps because one of their daughters "Chrissie" -
+Circa 1955, a new fish and chip opened on the eastern side about six doors south of Bell Street, again by a Greek family; a double-

 For the majority that brought Mum's cut lunch from home, it was almost invariably sandwiches -